-Mix together a great golf course and a great golf architect - and the result is the Hotchkin course at Woodhall Spa being polished to heathland perfection by Tom Doak.
+Combine a World Top 100 Rated golf course and a great golf architect - and the result is the Hotchkin course at Woodhall Spa being polished to heathland perfection by Tom Doak, arguably the leading golf course architect in the world.

 The project brings Doak back to a course which he first visited as a student 30 years ago.
 Since then he’s built many wonderful golf courses, with several featuring highly in the world’s top 100, and he has restored others.
 But he well remembers his first visit to Woodhall Spa and his meeting with Neil Hotchkin, whose father, Stafford, provided the land for the course, which was formally opened in 1905.